How do ACH payments and transactions work?

 - ACH payments apply to checking and savings accounts and include direct deposits and recurring payments.

-- The National Automated Clearing House Association, or Nacha, oversees and governs the ACH network.
+- Nacha, originally the National Automated Clearinghouse Association, oversees and governs the ACH Network.

 - ACH payments work by “pushing” and “pulling” money between bank accounts.

-- ACH transactions can be a secure, quick, reliable and affordable option to transfer money.
+- ACH transactions can be secure, quick, reliable and affordable options for transferring money.

 What is an ACH payment?